-4. Discussion
+231 4.
+Discussion

-The DAP reaction with the Angera stone involves the partial dissolution of the dolomite grains, with the release of calcium and magnesium ions from the stone substrate.
-It was followed by the interaction of these bivalent ions with the reagent ions, with the consequent nucleation and growth of newly-formed phosphate phases.
-This dissolution-recrystallization process is topotactic and forms magnesium phosphates and calcium phosphates: (struvite and hydroxyapatite, respectively) arranged in a coating on dolomite grains.
-The micro-morphology of this coating, which resembles almost the features of polymeric products used for the conservation, is quite different from the crystalline shell observed on calcite-based lithotypes [9,10], even where the reaction occurred in presence of Mg-containing veins [9,16,17].
-The crystallization of these phases is not merely a superficial film, but it is a binding network which connects different dolomite grains.
+232 The DAP reaction with the Angera stone involves the partial dissolution of the dolomite grains, with the 233 release of calcium and magnesium ions from the stone substrate.
+It is followed by the interaction of these 234 bivalent ions with the reagent ions, with the consequent nucleation and growth of newly-formed phosphate 235 phases.
+This dissolution - recrystallization process is topotactic and forms magnesium phosphates and calcium 236 phosphates: (struvite and hydroxyapatite, respectively) arranged in a coating on dolomite grains.
+The 237 micro-morphology of this coating, which resembles almost the features of polymeric products used for the 238 conservation, is actually quite different from the crystalline shell observed on calcite-based lithotypes [9,10], 239 even where the reaction occurred in presence of Mg-containing veins [9,16,17].
+The crystallization of these 240 phases is not merely a superficial film, but it is a binding network which connects different dolomite grains.

 The crystallization of the newly-formed phosphates is influenced by the microstructure and the composition of the lithotype.
 In particular, the microstructure of the substrate acts on the micro-morphology of the new phases.
-In fact, the newly-formed phosphates are well shaped when they grow on dolomite in large crystals, while on micritic dolomite, the phosphates mainly develop tiny crystals with irregular morphologies.
+In fact, the newly-formed phosphates are well shaped when they grow on dolomite in large crystals, while on micritic dolomite the phosphates mainly develop tiny crystals with irregular morphologies.

-Mg-phosphates are crystalline, as demonstrated by the sharp well-defined XRD peaks of struvite.
-On the contrary, the apatite is formed as poorly ordered partially-substituted crystals.
-It is worth underlying that hydroxyapatite formed after DAP treatments by using only calcium ions of the substrate is never highly crystalline, even when the reaction occurs on calcium carbonate stones.
-However, the DAP reaction on dolomite of Angera stone is particularly non-stoichiometric, and the formed apatite is so poorly ordered that its identification before heating is assumed only by a weak broad XRD peak.
-It is conceivable that Mg2+ ions destabilizes the crystalline structure and growth sequence of apatite, which shows a morphology characterized by an amorphous-spherical aspect similar to that reported by Ren et al. [43].
-In any case, the thermal treatments shed light on the nature of this phase and, for clarity's sake, the poorly ordered calcium phosphate phase formed after the DAP treatment will be labeled as HAP in the following discussion.
+245 Mg-phosphates are crystalline, as demonstrated by the sharp well-defined XRD peaks of struvite.
+On the 246 contrary, the apatite is formed as poorly ordered partially-substituted crystals.
+It is worth underlying that 247 hydroxyapatite formed after DAP treatments by using only calcium ions of the substrate is never highly 248 crystalline, even when the reaction occurs on calcium carbonate stones.
+However, the DAP reaction on 249 dolomite of Angera stone is particularly non-stoichiometric, and the formed apatite is so poorly ordered that its 250 identification before heating is assumed only by a weak broad XRD peak.
+It is conceivable that $Mg^{2+}$ ions 251 destabilizes the crystalline structure and growth sequence of apatite, that shows a morphology characterized by 252 an amorphous-spherical aspect similar to that reported by Ren et al. [43].
+In any case, the thermal treatments 253 shed light on the nature of this phase and, for clarity's sake, the poorly ordered calcium phosphate phase formed 254 after the DAP treatment will be labelled as HAP in the following discussion.

-The HAP X-ray diffraction peak is more intense in the specimens treated with the DAP 0.76 M, while struvite peaks are more evident in the specimens treated with the DAP 3.00 M, even though it is only a semi-quantitative evaluation.
-The higher the DAP molarity, the higher the ion dissolution from the substrate; consequently, the more pronounced the formation of struvite and the more poorly crystalline HAP.
-Regarding to the DAP molarity, the "coating-like" morphology is more evident in the specimens treated with the DAP 0.76 M, whereas the rounded morphology in elongated chains is prevalent on the specimens treated with the DAP 3.00 M. Considering these features, it is conceivable to hypothesize that these morphological and compositional differences depend on the reaction variables, first of all the pH and the ionic strength.
-Moreover, dolomite is less reactive than calcite to DAP solutions [20]; thus, the reaction kinetic may be different as well.
+255 The HAP X-ray diffraction peak is more intense in the specimens treated with the DAP 0.76 M, while 256 struvite peaks are more evident in the specimens treated with the DAP 3.00 M, even though it is only a 257 semi-quantitative evaluation.
+The higher is the DAP molarity, the higher is the ion dissolution from the 258 substrate; consequently, the more pronounced is the formation of struvite and the more poorly crystalline is 259 HAP.
+Regarding to the DAP molarity, the "coating-like" morphology is more evident in the specimens treated 260 with the DAP 0.76 M, whereas the rounded morphology in elongated chains is prevalent on the specimens 261 treated with the DAP 3.00 M. Considering these features, it is conceivable to hypothesize that these 262 morphological and compositional differences depends on the reaction variables, first of all the pH and the ionic 263 strength.
+Moreover, dolomite is less reactive than calcite to DAP solutions [20], thus the reaction kinetic may be 264 different as well.

-The minimum solubility of struvite is documented in the pH range 9-11 [42], while HAP crystallizes in aqueous solutions at pH > 8.5-9 [14].
+The minimum solubility of struvite is documented in the pH range 9-11 [42], while HAP crystallize in aqueous solutions at pH >8.5-9 [14].